psiemiatkowski/Tasks-REST/README.md

 URL do tablicy Trello: https://trello.com/b/mKBkJFBO/kodilla-application

 The REST application was created during the bootcamp.
 It allows adding, modifying and removing tasks from the data base.
-Created tasks can be sent to the table in the Trello website.
+Created tasks can be sent to the board in the Trello website.
 After sending the task, the application sends a confirmation mail.
 Once a day the application sends a summary report showing the number of tasks in the data base.

 Trello board URL: https://trello.com/b/mKBkJFBO/kodilla-application